Who Can Join CIOCAN

 Membership Cost: $750 plus applicable tax per year

-Qualification: A person employed by a university or college who teaches or is engaged in information technology studies.
+Qualification: A person employed by a university or college who teaches or is a faculty member, teaching a minimum of a half time course load at their institution in business or technology stream.
 This membership is subject to annual re-qualification.
 This category does not apply to IT professionals working in an IT capacity in the field of education.

 Membership Cost: $375 plus applicable taxes per year